5th Gorkha Rifles (Frontier Force): Second World War

-During the Second World War, the 1st Battalion 5th Gurkhas as part of the 8th Indian Infantry Division's 17th Indian Infantry Brigade served in the Mediterranean and Middle East Theatre (including the Italian Campaign).
+During the Second World War, the 1st Battalion, 5th Gurkhas as part of the 8th Indian Infantry Division's 17th Indian Infantry Brigade served in the Mediterranean and Middle East Theatre (including the Italian Campaign).
 Rifleman Thaman Gurung of the 1st Battalion won the Victoria Cross while serving in Italy.

-The 2nd Battalion served in the Far East in the Burma Campaign as part of the 17th Indian Infantry Division and was involved in the retreat of the British Indian Army from Burma, they were one of four battalions chosen to fight as the rearguard at the Sittang River, which formed the border with India.
+The 2nd Battalion served in the Far East in the Burma Campaign as part of the 17th Indian Infantry Division and was involved in the retreat of the British Indian Army from Burma; they were also one of four battalions chosen to fight as the rearguard at the Sittang River, which formed the border with India.
 When the bridge over the river was blown up, preventing the Japanese forces from entering India, many of the regiment were left on the wrong side.
 The regiment was involved in the re-entry into Burma in 1943 where three members of the regiment were awarded the Victoria Cross.
-After the war, the 2nd Battalion was re-issued with new uniforms, equipment and transport and posted to Tokyo in Japan as part of the British Commonwealth Occupation Force.
+After the war, the 2nd Battalion was issued with new uniforms, equipment and transport and posted to Tokyo in Japan as part of the British Commonwealth Occupation Force.